Governance

 Ahmad Reza Katouzian

-The Discipline Committee is an ad-hoc committee that convenes when a complaint concerning a breach of ATIA’s Code of Ethics is brought against an ATIA member.
-The members of the discipline committee investigate the complaint, collect evidence, hold a hearing if necessary, and propose an action (sanction or dismissal).
-Members of the DC are also involved in updating the procedures manual for discipline cases.
+The Discipline Committee is an ad hoc body that convenes when a complaint alleging a breach of ATIA’s Code of Ethics is brought forward against a member.
+The committee is responsible for investigating the complaint, gathering evidence, conducting a hearing if required, and recommending appropriate action—whether a sanction or dismissal.
+Please forward all complaints to the ATIA administrative assistant admin@atia.ab.ca for confidential delivery to the discipline committee.

 Sarah Burchnall